 Always try and get them to give real examples rather than just their opinion on what should change—they often aren't a typical user.
 A good business should be gathering constant feedback on the issues their customers have.

 If you're working with big companies it's possible the person who hired you isn't that close to the users.
 In this case you should ask to talk to the customer team.
 By actually listening to what they have to say you will often find the answers to the real problems that need solving.

 Of course whilst they can be the experts, don't make this your only research.
 In UX design I make sure to combine it with my own site audit, competitor analysis, quant data, and user testing—more on that here.
 The sweet spot comes when you combine their experience and your outsider's perspective.

 If you've got clients you work with regularly you can potentially break all these rules as you develop a deeper understanding with each other.
-They might be cool with you going off the radar and your text message quotes.
+They might be comfortable with you going off the radar and your text message quotes.
 But next time you're getting started with a new client, remember Vanilla Ice.

 Sign up to my mailing list and you'll receive my guide to tools for evidence-based design and over 80 links to further resources.Never shared.
 Unsubscribe at any time.